-Once risks have been identified they need to be assessed systematically and accurately.
-The process requires managers to assess the level of risk by considering:

-The probability of an event occurring - 'likelihood' and the potential outcome of the consequences should such an event occur - 'impact'.
-Managers will assess each element of the judgement and determine the score.
-The table below gives the scores and indicative definitions for each element of the risk ranking process:-
+Once risks have been identified they need to be assessed systematically.
+The process requires risk owners to assess the level of risk by considering the probability of an event occurring - 'likelihood' - and the potential outcome of the consequences should such an event occur - 'impact'.
+Risk owners will assess each element of the judgement and determine the score against the Risk Ranking Table in appendix 1.